lightstreams-network/lightstreams-network.github.io/http-gateway.md

 new file to lightstreams IPFS network and create ethereum accounts and transfer funds among them.

-Every transaction executed runs over `rinkeby` network and IPFS content is stored, only provisionally, within lightstreams private network, therefore content is only accessible using the provided API.
+Every transaction is executed and validated over `rinkeby` network.
+IPFS content is stored and protected by lightstreams authorization protocol, and uploaded content will be only accessible by lightstreams nodes.

 Leth Gateway is running on the following domain
 ```